manjeetssuk/my-calculator_using-TypeScript/README.md

 This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).
 It uses Next.js 13 and TypeScript.
+The front-end uses Tailwind and back-end uses Python.

+## Tech stack
+Front-end: Next.js 13, TypeScript
+Back-end: Python

+## Objective
+Learn or use as a starter template a simple web application which integrates two different technologies - Next.js and Python.

+## Functionality
+This is a simple application that takes two numbers as input via text fields, multiplies both and shows the result in a "Total" textfield.
+The calculation is triggered using a "Calculate" button.

 ## Getting Started